Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with Ly$\alpha$ emission: A galaxy overdensity at z=8.7

 For the 29 candidates without spectroscopic redshifts, we measure photometric redshifts by modelling the filters expected to probe the rest-UV at $z \sim 8.7$ (ACS F435W, F606W, F814W, and NIRCam F090W, F115W, F200W, and F277W) with \beagle.
 We adopt a very similar model setup as we used to infer the properties of our spectroscopic sample (Section\ \ref{sec:z8p7_sample}), with the addition of a free redshift parameter ranging uniformly from $z = 0 - 25$.
 Using the results of these \beagle{} models, we further clean our sample by requiring that candidates have an integrated $z > 8$ probability greater than 90\,per\,cent.
 We obtain a final sample of 25 objects (ten spectroscopically confirmed galaxies and 15 photometric candidates), distributed across the imaging as shown in Figure\ \ref{fig:egs_2d_map}.
 These 25 objects range from extremely bright to moderately faint with observed F150W magnitudes of $25.1 \lesssim m_\text{F150W} \lesssim 28.8$ with median $m_\text{F150W} = 27.4$ ($\sim 10 - 320$\,nJy, median $\sim 40$\,nJy).
 We also measure rest-UV continuum slopes, $\beta$, by fitting a power law ($f_\lambda \propto \lambda^\beta$) to the observed F150W, F200W, and F277W fluxes.
 We find relatively blue UV slopes ranging from $-2.8 \lesssim \beta \lesssim -1.5$ with a median of $\beta = -2.4$, consistent with expectations for high-redshift galaxies \citep[e.g.][]{Nanayakkara2023, Cullen2023, Cullen2024, Morales2024, Austin2024, Topping2024_uv_slopes, Saxena2024}.

 To infer the physical properties of these 25 objects, we re-fit their observed SEDs with \beagle{} models that consider all of their available photometric data.
 We also restrict the uniform redshift prior to $z = 6 - 10$, as we assume that our previous models with a free redshift parameter have identified objects at low redshift.
 Otherwise, we keep the same model parameters.
-We show the distributions of redshifts, \Muv{}, mass-weighted ages, and ionizing photon production efficiencies ($\xi_\text{ion}$) after the UV flux has been processed through gas and attenuated by dust in the ISM in Figure\ \ref{fig:phot_sample_obs_props} and report the inferred properties of the entire sample in Table\ \ref{tab:phot_sample_obs_props}.
+We show the distributions of redshifts, \Muv{}, mass-weighted ages, and ionizing photon production efficiencies ($\xi_\text{ion}$) before the UV flux has been processed through gas and attenuated by dust in the ISM in Figure\ \ref{fig:phot_sample_obs_props} and report the inferred properties of the entire sample in Table\ \ref{tab:phot_sample_obs_props}, noting that we carry over the SED model results from Section\ \ref{sec:z8p7_sample} for the four objects already discussed.
 In brief, we infer photometric redshifts between $z = 8.1 - 9.3$ and absolute magnitudes of $\Muv = -22.1$ for EGSY8p7 and $-21.3 \leq \Muv \leq -18.5$ for the rest of the sample, with a median of $\Muv = -19.8$ for the entire sample.
-We infer that these objects have high ionizing photon production efficiencies (median $\xi_\text{ion} = 10^{25.6}$\,Hz\,erg$^{-1}$), though two have values less than $10^{25}$\,Hz\,erg$^{-1}$ and three have high values of $\xi_\text{ion} > 10^{26}$\,Hz\,erg$^{-1}$ (full range of $\xi_\text{ion} = 10^{23.8} - 10^{26.2}$\,Hz\,erg$^{-1}$).
-However, we find that the typical mass-weighted age is only a few tens of Myr (median 18\,Myr, though the sample ranges from ages as young as 6\,Myr to as old as 284\,Myr).
-This suggests that the observed population may not have been producing ionizing photons long enough to reionize a large volume and potentially hints at earlier periods of ionized photon production, perhaps during bursts of star formation.
-If the currently observable population traces a large population of bursty galaxies, various members of such a population may have also been extremely star-forming in the past, therefore contributing successive episodes of ionizing photon production towards carving out a large bubble.
-This process would be additionally aided if the galaxy population in the volume were more abundant than the average.
+We infer that these objects have high ionizing photon production efficiencies (median $\xi_\text{ion} = 10^{25.5}$\,Hz\,erg$^{-1}$), though three have values less than $10^{25}$\,Hz\,erg$^{-1}$ (full range of $\xi_\text{ion} = 10^{23.7} - 10^{25.9}$\,Hz\,erg$^{-1}$).
+However, we find that the typical mass-weighted age is only a few tens of Myr (median 18\,Myr, though the sample ranges from ages as young as 6\,Myr to as old as 154\,Myr).